zcyy0/Long-horizon-agent-rl-craftax/project_report.md

   tokens.
 - **Training so far happens on the surface floor.** The dungeon results are transfer and few-shot studies.
 Full multi-floor training hasn't started yet.
+- **Floor-1 exposure during training is small but not exactly zero** (teacher 3 decisions, PPO 13, frozen none), so section 3.4 is reported as *near*-zero-shot with those counts attached.

 ## 6. Status and next steps